microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 The code in Main would follow the pattern below:
 * The Registration will take in a CLSID of the COM server as part of the Activator setup.
 The registration API will simply be <br/>
 a thin wrapper around the BackgroundInfra WinRT APIs and abstract away the COM details from the developer including registration <br/>
-of the inproc Reunion component.
+of the inproc Project Reunion component.
 * The app will query ApplifeCycle APIs to retrieve an ActivationKind.
 (Note: This is covered in a seperate AppLifeCycle API spec.)
 * If the Activation is Push, the app will QI the Arguments property to retrieve an instance of PushActivatedEventArgs and get <br/>
 the Push payload from it.
 Care needs to be taken to Get a Deferral and Complete the Deferral while processing the payload for <br/>
 Power Management compliance.
 * If the Activation is Foreground, the app will do 2 things:
-  * It will subscribe to a Foreground In-memory Push event
   * It will request a Push Channel Asynchronously with an implementation of Progress and Completed event handler.
     * Expect Channel operations to take around 2-16 minutes in some rare cases (retryable errors).
 In the 90th percentile case, <br/>
     it should be fairly quick operation (in a few seconds).
+  * It will subscribe to a In-memory Push event handler hanging off the retrieved Push Channel component.
+    * The app should ideally handle the event by setting the Handled property to true to prevent Background Activation from <br/>
+    launching a new process.

 ```cpp
 int main()